A's for your Q's

 Then, finally, if a woman is interested in egg donation or surrogacy, I do not need to work with couples, just her.

-To work with me, even as a couple, each person needs an Initial Acupuncture Consultation or Wellness Consultation to start.
-Call us to be sure how to proceed with your YOUnique case.
+To work with me, contact me to be sure how to proceed with your YOUnique case.
 Consultations are not generally done as a couple, but individually.

 What is your success rate with fertility management?